ThinhVu/LJs/README.md

 Custom component is not only simple as a single HTMLElement with custom tag name, ... but also complex as a HTMLElement tree.

 You will see what is a custom component in example below.
 But to make thing easy, let me introduce a syntax to register new custom component.

-    ```
     // using l.register function to register new component
     // this function have 2 parameters:
     // - 1st parameter is component name: it can be simple string like 'z', 'y',.. or fully qualified namespace like so 'ljs.default.upload-component'
     // - 2nd parameter is component contructor function which define a method named 'template' to return a component tree.

     l.register( tagName, componentConstructor )
-    ```

 To make it clear, I split HTMLElement tree in above code into 3 parts:
-- The first one is a todo-input component which allow user enter todo and add value to todo collections.
+- The first one is a todo-form component which allow user enter todo and add value to todo collections.
-- The second one is a todo-list component which display all todos.
+- The second one is a todo-item-list component which display all todos.
 - The third one is a todo component.
-This component will wrap todo-input and todo-list component to make todo app.
+This component will wrap todo-form and todo-item-list components to make todo app.

 So with new structure, we have:
-- todo-input component:
+- todo-form component:
     1. ljs code:
         ```
         // define todo-form component
-        // This component have one attribute is todo which is a value of todo
+        // This component have one attribute is 'todo' which is a value of todo
-        // and two events which use to alert current todo value changed and tod add a new todo to todo list.
+        // and two events, 'onInput' used to alert current todo value changed and 'onAdd' used to add a new todo to todo list.
         // l('', { text:'Add todo' } in example below stand for text node

         l.register('todo-form', function() {